nickcrider/ot-docs/docs/get_started.md

 Metadata is some helpful information about your protocol.
 You should have a good guess of what each of the fields in the `metadata` is doing.
-Most metadata is not needed to run a protocol, but if present can help the Opentrons App display additional data about the protocol currently being executed.
+Most metadata isn't needed to run a protocol, but if present can help the Opentrons App display additional data about the protocol currently being executed.
 These optional (but recommended) fields are (`"protocolName"`, `"author"`, and `"description"`).

 !!!
 Warning
     The required element of the metadata is `"apiLevel"`.
-It is used to provide consistent pipetting behaviors in your protocol as we make changes to the API.
+It's used to provide consistent pipetting behaviors in your protocol as we make changes to the API.

 The `"apiLevel"` must contain a string specifying the major and minor version of the Python Protocol